fortrabbit/docs/12.dev-tips/performance-design.md

 ---
 reviewed: 2023-02-15 08:19:49
 title:    Performance design
 excerpt:  Optimize code for speed
-lead:          "Best practices: from development to production, from backend to frontend."
+lead:     Make it fast - from development to production, from backend to frontend.
 ---

-Of course: in case of a performance problem we can always throw more hardware on your App, but that won't always help when the problem is in the code somewhere.
+You can always throw more hardware on [performance problems](/12.dev-tips/performance-problems.md).
+But that won't always help when the problem is in the code somewhere.
 We want you to encourage to **design for performance** and scalability.
 And that is all about thinking a bit ahead.

-## Backend design
+## Backend performance design

-The performance of a modern web application depends on the hosting environment AND the application design.
-In short: **We are in this together!** We — fortrabbit — as your hosting vendor, are responsible to provide a great, scalable and [secure](https://www.fortrabbit.com/security) infrastructure.
-You, as the developer, are responsible to leverage this infrastructure by good application design.
+This is the part where fortrabbit is involved the most.
+The TTFB depends on how fast the service can compute.
+Your code plays a major role.
+Also see the [PHP processes article](/12.dev-tips/3.php-processes.md) to learn about limits when executing PHP.

 ### Prepare to cache

-If you begin developing, you might not instantly utilize a pair of multi gigabyte memcached servers.
-Still: make sure to implement caching early on and to use abstraction, so you can later on switch to those memcached machines when you need them.
-On fortrabbit you can use the following caches:
+If you begin developing, you might not instantly utilize a pair of multi gigabyte Redis servers.
+Still: make sure to implement caching early on and to use abstraction, so you can later on switch to those caching machines when you need them.
+Available caching solutions on fortrabbit:

-* **File**: Disk storage is not very fast and does not scale horizontally.
-It should be used for testing only!
+* File: Disk storage is not very fast.
-* **Database**: Normally faster than disk.
-A good idea if you need to cache data for a long time (i.e. weeks).
+* Database: Faster than disk.
+Use if you need to cache data for a long time.
-* **APC**: All App plans include APC.
-Aside from opcode caching which happens automatically, you can use APC as an object cache very similar to _Memcache_.
-However APC lives in local memory, which is not shared between multiple Nodes.
+* APC: Aside from opcode caching which happens automatically, you can use APC as an object cache very similar to Memcache or Redis.
-* **Memcache**: Very fast, in-memory network cache, for Pro Apps.
-* **Redis**: If you want to use Redis, just sign up with a third party Redis vendor and let us know the port they assigned to you.

-A high cache hit rate indicates if your caching strategy works as expected.
-For APC and Memcache we provide Dashboard Metrics for _APC/Memcache misses_ (that's the hit rate from another angle).
-The rule of thumb in production: <10% misses is okay, <2% misses is better.
+* Redis: Modern key value im memory caching service, see the [Redis component article](/10.components/8.redis.md)

 ### Reduce I/O